 - Epiglottic surgery (partial epiglottidectomy, epiglottopexy)

-Currently UAB Division of Otolaryngology-Head and Neck Surgery is involved in state-of-the-art research to investigate the use of the da Vinci robot for surgical treatment of the tongue base in obstructive sleep apnea.
+Currently UAB Department of Otolaryngology is involved in state-of-the-art research to investigate the use of the da Vinci robot for surgical treatment of the tongue base in obstructive sleep apnea.
 In addition, we will be one of the medical centers in the STAR trial investigating the Inspire II hypoglossal nerve stimulator for the treatment of obstructive sleep apnea.